linmasaki/KendoNET.DynamicLinq/README.md

 ```

 ## Known Issues
 When server side filterable options is enabled and apply a query with filter condition that contains datetime type column, then EntityFramework Core would throw a exception  `System.Data.SqlClient.SqlException (0x80131904): Conversion failed when converting date and/or time from character string`.
-The error is caused by a known issue in some old specific EntityFramework Core versions.
+The error is caused by a known issue in some old EntityFramework Core versions.
 The workaround is adding `datetime` value to related column in DbContext. e.g.

 ```c#
 public class MyContext : DbContext